Uzerkhan786/A-BLOG-WEBSITE/README.md

 # A-BLOG-WEBSITE
-A BLOG website in which the user can compose their blog and also reads other blog.
+A BlOG website in which the user can compose their blog and also reads other blog.

 Here is the sample video of Blog website